 The formal rules of etiquette are simple.
-When meeting someone for the first time, address them as ‘sie‘ and continue to do so until the informal ‘du‘ becomes absolutely unavoidable (for example, while sharing the post-coital cigarette and enquiring politely about earth-movements, etc.).
+When meeting someone for the first time, address them as ‘sie‘.
+Continue with this until the informal ‘du‘ becomes absolutely unavoidable; for example, while sharing the post-coital cigarette and enquiring politely about earth-movements.
 A general guideline is that when you move on to first-name terms, ‘du‘ becomes appropriate.

 Social context will offer guidance: in business, never deviate from the formal.
-The Germans will remain on ‘Sie’ terms with colleagues even after decades of sharing an office, and a boss calling his secretary by her first name will be universally suspected of having an affair with her.
+The Germans remain on ‘Sie’ terms with colleagues even after decades of sharing an office.
+A boss calling his secretary by her first name is met with universal suspicion.
 At radical student functions, informality may be the rule.

 A staged transition

 German reluctance to move on to the informal level reflects how ernsthaft a matter friendship is.
 Some Germans accomplish the transition by stages.
-To begin with, you will of course be addressed as Herr or Frau X. Later, should you discover sporting or other interests in common, and perhaps a mutual acquaintance or two, you may be addressed by your full name: ‘So, Frank/Francine Jenkins, I am very pleased to see you once more…’
+To begin with, they’ll address you as Herr or Frau.
+Later, should you discover sporting or other interests in common, and perhaps a mutual acquaintance or two, they may address you by your full name: ‘So, Frank/Francine Jenkins, I am very pleased to see you once more…’

 Finally, after many months or years, you will move to first-name terms, and ‘du‘ will ensue.
-A variation on this, which should not cause alarm, is if you are called exclusively by your surname, ‘Ach Jenkins, my old Freund!’
+A variation on this is if you are called exclusively by your surname, ‘Ach Jenkins, my old Freund!’
 It is essentially the same thing.

 From public to private